\\\ Pets In Winter

 Pet care during the winter is mostly about keeping our 45 million or more UK pets in the ambient temperatures that best suit their species.
 During the summer we worry about keeping our pets cooler, during winter, warmer!

-Rabbits need to be kept warm outdoors and there are various actions you can take to help them.
+Outdoor rabbits need to be kept warm and there are various actions you can take to help them.

-Keeping dogs warm by making dog walks shorter and best times to walk your pet providing them with a dog jacket to wear out on walks for extra protection, towels ready to clean off their paws from salt used on gritted roads and paths that contain nasty chemicals and dog beds that are cosy.
+Some of the best tips to keep dogs warm by making dog walks shorter and best times to walk your pet providing them with a dog jacket to wear out on walks for extra warmth protection, towels ready to clean off their paws from salt used on gritted roads and paths that contain nasty chemicals and dog beds that are cosy.

-Best foods should be eaten and not reduced keeping your pets body weight up during winter months to help keep them warm which can be adjusted in spring and summer months by careful attention to diets.
+Providing your pet with the best foods and keeping your pet’s body weight up during winter months to help keep them warm is a must which then can be adjusted in spring and summer months by careful attention to diets.

 There’s often a misconception that Kennel Cough can be mistaken as a dog catching a cold.
 This is not true as dogs do not catch colds.
-Signs of runny nose, sneezing and coughing is likely to be Kennel Cough so a call to the vet for best advice is necessary.
+Signs of runny nose, sneezing, and coughing are likely to be Kennel Cough so a call to the vet for the best advice is necessary.

-Vets see more pet accidents in their surgeries during low level weather due to motorists particularly not seeing animals by the side and crossing roads so limiting the hours of roaming can be an excellent idea by not letting them out once it’s getting dusk and to provide a litter tray for them during winter months.
+Vets see more pet accidents in their surgeries during low-level weather due to motorists particularly not seeing animals by the side and crossing roads so limiting the hours of roaming can be an excellent idea by not letting your cat out once it’s getting dusk and providing a litter tray for them during winter months.

 Cats that do go outside need to be taken care of when they return indoors, wiping them dry and keeping their paws free from any salt that may have been used to grit our paths and roads.

 \\\ Pet Rabbits